nestjsplus/test-auth-chapter-sample/README.md

 We're going to stub both routes for now while we get our JWT infrastructure in place.

 We stub the profile route (`GET /me`) because we don't know the identity of the user we should be returning.
-Why not just pass in the Id to the route?
+Why not just pass in the `userId` to the route?
 We have a better solution.
-Once we get our JWT handling in place, we'll be pulling the userId from the JWT itself.
+Once we get our JWT handling in place, we'll be pulling `userId` from the JWT itself.
 This provides a more secure solution, as we can trust the JWT has not been tampered with.

 Update the `ApiModule` to import the `AuthModule`:
 ```typescript